blahah/transrate/README.md

 2. read-mapping
 3. reference-based

-Please make sure USEARCH and bowtie2 are both installed and in the PATH.
+Please make sure USEARCH, bowtie 2 and eXpress are installed and in the PATH.

 Bug reports and feature requests at: